Part 1: Stone Town (2 Days)

 We landed in Stone Town in the morning hours after a connecting flight from Nairobi.
 Unlike us, our checked luggage did not make the connection, a story often heard from those connecting through Kenya.
-Luckily for us we came prepared and had enough essentials to last us for a couple of days.
+Luckily for us, we came prepared and had enough essentials to last us for a couple of days.
 We were greeted by sunny and humid weather, unlike the ominous weather reports which predicted constant rain throughout the week.
 We had arranged for an airport transfer when booking our hotel and were on our way to The Dhow Palace Hotel.
 Hakuna Matata!

-The Dhow Palace was a great choice: excellent location, working air conditioning, wi-fi in the room (even Skype worked), a mini refrigerator, hot water, friendly staff, well lit at night and with an excellent breakfast.
-Above all, the building is very historic, a beautiful colonial style structure with heavy African influence and wonderfully furnished.
+The Dhow Palace was a great choice: excellent location, working air conditioning, wi-fi in the room (even Skype worked), a mini-refrigerator, hot water, friendly staff, well lit at night and with an excellent breakfast.
+Above all, the building is very historic, a beautiful colonial-style structure with heavy African influence and wonderfully furnished.
 It’s not ‘the Hilton’ but excellent value for money.
-If you are sensitive to noise, avoid the rooms on the top floor as the tin covered roof can get a bit noisy in the rain or when birds rest on it.
+If you are sensitive to noise, avoid the rooms on the top floor as the tin-covered roof can get a bit noisy in the rain or when birds rest on it.

 Before heading out to explore the town, we wanted to inquire about a day trip to Chumbe Island Coral Park.
-Chumbe Island is located just off the coast of Stone Town and is a marine protected island.
+Chumbe Island is located just off the coast of Stone Town and is a marine-protected island.
 Due to the delicate land and marine ecosystem, only 14 guests are allowed on the island at any time.
-Bizarrely, though a truly authentic eco-friendly conservation project, the island holds a small and luxurious eco lodge.
-Your only chance to visit this special island is either by booking a stay at the lodge, which will set you back a fortune, or call a day before you wish to visit and see if there is room on the island for day trippers.
+Bizarrely, though a truly authentic eco-friendly conservation project, the island holds a small and luxurious eco-lodge.
+Your only chance to visit this special island is either by booking a stay at the lodge, which will set you back a fortune, or call a day before you wish to visit and see if there is room on the island for day-trippers.
 If you’re lucky, and we were, you can catch a ride for a day trip to the island for $100 per person.
 Call +255 (0) 242 231 040 or +255 (0) 777 413 232 to try your luck.
 More on this day trip later on.

 Feeling good about tomorrow’s island trip, we had the whole day to explore the town.
-Stone Town, at least the area that most attracts tourists, is very small and easily explored by foot.
+Stone Town, at least the area that most attracts tourists, is very small and easily explored on foot.
 From the impressive colonial buildings dotted around the seafront to the narrow alleys further to the east, Stone Town is rich with history.

-Stone Town was a trading (and slave) hub where east literally met west.
-The architecture bears the influence of European, Indian, Arabian and African touches with houses fitted with rotting yet charming wooden verandas and magnificent wooden doors, which Stone Town is famous for.
+Stone Town was a trading (and slave) hub where the east literally met west.
+The architecture bears the influence of European, Indian, Arabian, and African touches with houses fitted with rotting yet charming wooden verandas and magnificent wooden doors, which Stone Town is famous for.
 You will find yourself snapping loads of pictures of… doors.

-If there’s one annoyance in Stone Town, its the ‘papasi’.
+If there’s one annoyance in Stone Town, it’s the ‘papasi’.
 With the literal meaning of parasite in Swahili, the papasi are mostly ‘highly qualified’ men who will try to sell you everything imaginable.
-They are: tour guides, artists, shop owners, chefs, carpenters, taxi drivers and what not – all in one person.
+They are tour guides, artists, shop owners, chefs, carpenters, taxi drivers and whatnot – all in one person.
 Don’t be tempted to take them up on their offer but be warned- they will be VERY persistent.
 Just be very friendly, kindly decline and whatever you do- continue walking.

 Start your city exploration in the waterfront area, eventually making your way east to Creek Road, which can serve as your boundary.
 Beyond Creek Road, there are very few tourist highlights and you may feel less safe with not too many visitors around you.

 Our first stop was to get something to eat and we headed to the nearby Stone Town Cafe.
-With a non-pretentious menu at very reasonable prices we had a lovely tuna steak with fresh salad and rice.
+With a non-pretentious menu at very reasonable prices, we had a lovely tuna steak with fresh salad and rice.
 The real highlights here are the fruit smoothies (try the mango) and the spiced coffee.
-Zanzibar is famous for its spiced coffee, a blend of Arabica coffee from the mainland beautifully blended with cardamom, ginger, cinnamon and sugar and served in an Arabian brass pot.
+Zanzibar is famous for its spiced coffee, a blend of Arabica coffee from the mainland beautifully blended with cardamom, ginger, cinnamon, and sugar and served in an Arabian brass pot.
 This is a must if you like coffee.